tikiwon/flask_crud/README.md

 Install the virtual environment by using the command inside your terminal: "python -m venv venv"
 Note: If you're using pyCharm it will activate the environment for you, if using other IDE, use the website below to activate it: https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html
-Optional: For testing, install: "pip install pytest" and "pip install pytest-flask"
+Optional: For testing, install: "pip install pytest"

 ------------